-This Town Planning Report accompanies a Development Application over land located on Mossman Gorge Road, Mossman Gorge, more formally described as Lot 6 on SP212661, seeking a Development Permit for Reconfiguring a Lot (1 Lot into 2 Lots)).
+This Town Planning Report has been prepared in support of a Development Application for a Development Permit for Reconfiguring a Lot (1 Lot into 2 Lots and Access Easement) and Reconfiguration of a Lot (Boundary Realignment) over land located on Mossman Gorge Road, Mossman Gorge, formally described as Lot 6 on SP212661.

-The information provided in this report, and accompanying appendices, demonstrates that the proposed development achieves compliance with the applicable provisions of the statutory town planning framework.
+The information presented within this report, together with the supporting documentation and appendices, demonstrates that the proposed development is consistent with the statutory town planning framework and achieves a balanced planning outcome that respects both cultural heritage considerations and ongoing agricultural operations.

-Accordingly, it is recommended the Development Application be supported on the following grounds:
+Accordingly, it is recommended that the Development Application be supported, based on the following key considerations: